tyjyang/cmgtools-lite/WMass/python/plotter/README.md

 ```
 python w-mass-13TeV/cardMaker.py -i cards/wmass/  -f mu -c plus
 ```

+The systematics to be applied on a specific process are configured in __w-mass-13TeV/wmass_mu/systsFit.txt__ (for wmass) and __w-mass-13TeV/wlike_mu/systsFit.txt__ (for wlike).
+One may also propagate all theoretical and experimental uncertainties on fakes (assuming the corresponding histograms exist) by manipulating these files.

 Among the main general options:
 - _--comb_: combine the datacards for the two charges